 BA Interdisciplinary Studies

-Teacher Education is a valued program of study at the University of the Incarnate Word because it directly addresses the mission of which the University is committed.
+Teacher Education is a valued program of study at the University of the Incarnate Word because it directly addresses the Mission of which the university is committed.
 The emphasis of this program incorporates a broad liberal arts education as a foundation for the more in-depth focus on academic teaching specializations and the body of knowledge associated with the teaching/learning process.
 The program prepares individuals for a profession in which they can affect society and mankind in significant, positive ways through a combination of coursework and field experiences.
 Pre-service teachers can match theory and practice, observe effective teaching practices, encounter diversity, and explore and develop their teaching in close interaction with university faculty.
-Students interested in this program should apply directly to the School of Extended Studies (210-757-0202).
-For more information regarding the program, please contact Laura Resendez, ADCaP Education Coordinator and Advisor (210-805-3019).

 A student following this course of study will take: